Teaching A Child To Swim

 In terms of the best equipment and toys for teaching a child to swim you can find most of the basic needs on the net in places like Amazon, Swim Outlet or Swim Shop.
 Swim noodle, Swimfin, water wings, floats, and all kinds of toys are available and fairly inexpensive.

-As for teaching resources and swimming technique, Swim Teach has books to download that teach specific swimming strokes as well as becoming a swimming teacher.
+As for teaching resources and swimming technique, I have books to download that teach specific swimming strokes as well as becoming a swimming teacher.

 The Complete Beginners Guide to Swimming is my best-selling book and contains everything from entering the pool to relaxing, floating and submerging underwater, as well as detailed exercises on how to swim the four basic swimming strokes.